ocaml/ocaml-ci-scripts/README-travis.md

 ## Plain OCaml Install, `.travis-ocaml.sh`

-This is a helper script that simply installs the Ubuntu OCaml compiler packages, including Camlp4, plus OPAM.
+This is a helper script that simply installs the Ubuntu OCaml compiler packages, including Camlp4, plus opam.
 This is fetched and executed by the other Travis scripts in this repo.
 Set the `OCAML_VERSION` variable to the desired version, e.g.,